-- b) A description of the testing and/or analyses that will be conducted to provide assurance that the equipment will perform reliably under the worst-case credible design basis loading at the location where the equipment will be mounted.
-Include a discussion of this seismic reliability demonstration as it applies to (a) the level sensor mounted in the SFP area, and (b) any control boxes, electronics, or read-out and re-transmitting devices that will be employed to convey the level information from the level sensor to the plant operators or emergency responders. - c) A description of the specific method or combination of methods that will be used to confirm the reliability of the permanently installed equipment during and following seismic conditions to maintain its required accuracy.
+- b) A description of the testing and/or analyses that will be conducted to provide assurance the equipment will perform reliably under the worst-case credible design basis loading at the location where the equipment will be mounted.
+Include a discussion of this seismic reliability demonstration as it applies to: - i. the level sensor mounted in the SFP area, and - ii. any control boxes, electronics, or read-out and re-transmitting devices that will be employed to convey level information from the level sensor to the plant operators or emergency responders. - c) A description of the specific method or combination of methods that will be used to confirm the reliability of the permanently installed equipment such that following a seismic event the instrument will maintain its required accuracy.

-(This information was previously requested as RAI-4 in NRC letter dated May 23, 2013)
+(This information was previously requested as RAI-4 in the NRC letter dated August 29, 2013.)

-In addition, the NRC staff plans to verify the results of the licensee's testing and analysis used to demonstrate the qualification and reliability of the installed equipment when it is completed.
-The staff has identified this request as:
+In addition, the NRC staff plans to verify the results of the licensee's testing and analysis used to demonstrate the qualification and reliability of the installed equipment when it is completed based on the licensee's response to the following RAI:

-For RAI #5 above, please provide the results for the selected methods, tests and analyses utilized to demonstrate the qualification and reliability of the installed equipment in accordance with the Order requirements.
+For RAI #6 above, please provide the results for the selected methods, tests and analyses used to demonstrate the qualification and reliability of the installed equipment in accordance with the Order requirements.